Creating a business plan: 10 ways advisors can help

 4. Raise money.
-If you plan to sell stock in your new company, you will need to figure out how much of your company you will sell and at what price.
+If you plan to sell stock or an interest in your new company to others, you will need to figure out how much of your company you will sell and at what price.
 A lawyer can help you figure out appropriate terms of the deal, help you identify and describe, in writing, the risks associated with investing in your business and make sure any offer of stock complies with regulatory requirements.
-You may seek the help of a business appraiser to help determine the valuation.
+You may also seek the help of a business appraiser to help determine the valuation.

 5. Borrow money.
 If you plan to borrow from a bank, you will need to work with a banker.
 You may also need a lawyer to help review the loan documents, depending on the complexity of the transaction.

 6. Set up and understand your financials.
 Financial statements and projections are a critical part of your business plan.
 If you are new to financial statements, you will need help.
 Engage an accountant to help you prepare your projections for your business plan and teach you about the important components of financial statements.